Capevace/pan-analytics-viewer/README.md

 ## Security

 The package registers a route for the client to be able to access the data.
-This route required a valid URL signature to be able to access it, which the `pan-analytics::viewer` component will automatically generate. **If you include this component on a page that is publicly accessible and don't check the user before including the component, anyone can access the data!**
+This route required a valid URL signature to be able to access it, which the `pan-analytics::viewer` component will automatically generate (signed URLs are valid for 1h). **If you include this component on a page that is publicly accessible and don't check the user before including the component, anyone can access the analytics data!**

-So, make sure to only let users see this component if they have the necessary permissions.
+So, make sure to only render this component for users with the necessary permissions.

 ```blade
 @if (auth()->user()?->email === 'admin@example.com')